mernst/uwisdom/Php.md

 # Wisdom about PHP

+On github.com, you can view the table of contents of this file by clicking the menu icon (three lines or dots) in the top corner.

 To change the memory
 available to PHP, use `ini_set ("memory_limit", "32M")`.
 There are similar settings for the time limit.